-UK remittance (money transfer) firms are regulated by the Financial Conduct Authority (FCA) under the Payment Services Directive 2009, and by HMRC under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and associated subsequent guidance.
+UK remittance (money transfer) firms are regulated by the Financial Conduct Authority (FCA) under the Payment Service Regulations 2017, and by HMRC under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and associated subsequent guidance.

 The Financial Conduct Authority has a two-tier regulatory structure for payment institutions under the PSD:

 All companies operating a remittance (money transfer) service must also possess a money transmitter licence from HMRC.

 Under each of the FCA licences there are a number of shared provisions applicable to all companies operating in the market, as well as requirements and permissions specific to each type of licence.
 For instance, API licensed firms are required to maintain minimum capital levels, whereas this condition does not apply to those holding an SPI licence.

 Capital requirements for authorised payment institutions:

 |Payment services (see Schedule 1 to the PSRs)||Initial capital required|

 |Money remittance (paragraph 1(f) of Part 1, Schedule 1 of the PSRs 2017)||EUR 20,000|